aku11i/chatwork-api-client/README.md

 ## API Token

-環境変数 `CHATWORK_API_TOKEN` に API トークンをセットしておくと、クラス・コマンドの API トークンの指定を省略できます。
+You can set environment variable `CHATWORK_API_TOKEN` to omit specifying the API token.

 ## Development